Online, Saves Time

 Submission Details

-a.)
-The building is a ‘designated use’ under the Fire Precautions Act 1971 which Includes offices, shops, factories and hotels and/or is a workplace subject to the Fire Precautions (Workplace) Regulations 1997.
+1. The building is a ‘designated use’ under the Regulatory Reform Order 2005 which Includes offices, shops, factories and hotels and/or is a workplace and is subject to Regulation 12 (3) of the Building Regulations 2010 (as amended).

 The following details should be submitted with one completed copy of the MTCBC Building Control Application Form and the appropriate fee.